Health Informatics Specialists

 Apply knowledge of nursing and informatics to assist in the design, development, and ongoing modification of computerized health care systems.
 May educate staff and assist in problem solving to promote the implementation of the health care system.

-Sample of reported job titles: Clinical Informatics Analyst, Clinical Informatics Nurse, Clinical Informatics Specialist, Clinical Informatics Systems Analyst, Digital Diabetes Research Officer, Nursing Informatics Officer, Nursing Informatics Specialist, Nursing Information Systems Coordinator, Registered Nurse Clinical Information Systems Coordinator (RN Clinical Information Systems Coordinator), Registered Nurse Clinical Information Systems Educator (RN Clinical Information Systems Educator)
+Sample of reported job titles: Clinical Electronic Health Record Nurse (Clinical EHR Nurse), Clinical Informaticist, Clinical Informatics Analyst, Clinical Informatics Nurse, Clinical Informatics Specialist, Health Informaticist, Nursing Informatics Officer, Nursing Informatics Specialist, RN Clinical Information Systems Coordinator (Registered Nurse Clinical Information Systems Coordinator), RN Clinical Information Systems Educator (Registered Nurse Clinical Information Systems Educator)

 Occupation-Specific Information